TheLineAnimation/playblast-plus/docs/_sources/paragraphs/deploying.rst.txt

 Setting up ffMpeg
 ---------------------------

 Playblast plus uses ffMpeg to transcode the preview image sequences into a H264 encoded MP4.
-It does this seamlessly after the preiew stage, but you need to have the executable located somewhere on your local system.
+It does this seamlessly after the preview stage, but you need to have the executable located somewhere on your local system.

 I don't bundle the executable with the code base for a number of reasons, but the main one is so that the encoding step is offloaded to the local machine, while the main codebase can be run from a network.
-Whilst Playblast Plus will work fine when installed locally, run from a netwrok means the studio template default is applied across the board, and any changes to this will be adopted studio-wide automatically.
+Whilst Playblast Plus will work fine when installed locally, run from a network means the studio template default is applied across the board, and any changes to this will be adopted studio-wide automatically.

 .. _download_picture: